ropensci/hydroscoper/README.md

 ## Example

-This is a basic example which shows you how to get the stations list from the Ministry of Environment and Energy:
+This is a basic example which shows you how to get a dataframe with stations from the Ministry of Environment and Energy:

 ``` r
 library(hydroscoper)